radu2147/personal-website/README.md

 npm run deploy
 ```

-This should deloy to gh-pages branch, which you should use when serving the website
+This should deploy to `gh-pages` branch, which you should use when serving the website